EOSIO/eos/contracts/exchange/Pegged Derivative Currency Design.md

 In other words, the price feed keeps the maker in the "channel" but does not attempt to set the real-time prices.
 If there is a sudden change and the price feed differs from maker by 50% then after the adjustment it will still differ by 4%.

-> Effective Price = Connected Tokens exchanges / Smart Tokens exchanged
+> Effective Price = Connected Tokens exchanged / Smart Tokens exchanged

 Summary
 -------